jvlonden/GraphicsPractical3/readme.txt

 Daan Weller 3988651
-Jordy Van Londen
+Jordy Van Londen 3953750
 Chrit Hameleers 3978125

-How we divided the work:
+This is how we divided the work:
 Chrit: spotlight code and support for mulitple spotlights, reimplementation of grayscale
 Daan: Grayscale(begin) and mulitple lights(begin)
 Jordy: Cook-Torrance/ frustrum culling and multiple lights(finished)